The Snowmen: Synopsis

-The Doctor has retired from saving people and uses his allies Vastra, Jenny, and Strax to keep people away from him while he lives in the clouds above Earth.
-In 1892, barmaid Clara Oswin Oswald follows the Doctor and the two of them are surrounded by snowmen created from snow with psychic properties.
+The Doctor has retired from saving people and uses his allies Vastra, Jenny, and Strax to keep people away from him while he lives in the clouds above 1892 London.
+Barmaid Clara Oswin Oswald encounters the Doctor, and the two of them are surrounded by snowmen created from snow with psychic properties.
 The Doctor realises that Clara's thoughts are creating the snowmen and ends the threat by instructing her to think of them melting.

-Clara returns to her other job as governess for Digby & Francesca Latimer.
+Clara returns to her other job as governess for Digby and Francesca Latimer.
 Francesca has been having horrible dreams about their previous governess returning from the dead.
-Clara realises that the pond that contains the old governess' body is the only thing still frozen around them.
+Clara realizes that the pond which contains the old governess' body is the only thing still frozen around them.
 She attempts to track down the Doctor, and is taken to see Vastra.
 Vastra tells Clara she gets only one word to impress the Doctor with if she wants his help.
 Clara chooses the word "Pond", which arouses the Doctor's interest.

 The Doctor visits the Latimer family's pond.
 He realises that the Great Intelligence, the entity controlling a man called Dr Simeon since he was a boy and the snowmen, is using the old governess' body as a DNA blueprint to form an ice creature that will retain its form and not melt.
 While Clara puts Francesca to bed, the frozen body of the governess breaks into the house.
 The Doctor tries fleeing with Clara, but Clara is mortally wounded by the ice governess, which is also shattered before Simeon can get the blueprint.

 The Doctor tricks Simeon into opening a tin holding a "memory worm" inside, which latches on to him.
 The Doctor states that the Great Intelligence, which has been existing as a mirror of Simeon's thoughts, will vanish with the erasure of Simeon's memories by the worm.
 Instead, the Intelligence takes control of Simeon's body.
-The influence of the Great Intelligence quickly wanes, and Simeon falls dead.
-Outside, a salt-water rain has started, and the Doctor sees that another psychic ability has taken control of the snow from the Great Intelligence: the Latimer family, crying for Clara.
-At her funeral, the Doctor reads Clara's full name on her tombstone and realises she is the same woman as Oswin, who died on the Daleks' Asylum planet.
-The Doctor announces that a person dying twice is an impossibility and departs in the TARDIS to investigate and find Clara.
+However, the influence of the Great Intelligence quickly wanes, and Simeon falls dead.
+Outside, a saltwater rain has started, and the Doctor deduces that another psychic ability has taken control of the snow from the Great Intelligence: the Latimer family, crying for Clara.
+At her funeral, the Doctor reads Clara's full name on her tombstone and realises she is the same woman as Oswin Oswald, who died on the Daleks' Asylum planet.
+Since a person dying twice is an impossibility, the Doctor departs in the TARDIS to investigate, hoping to find Clara again.